hehao98/MIT6.828Labs-JOS/reports/Lab3.md

 }
 ```

 The implementation of `env_setup_vm()` is a little bit tricky.
 My implementation just copies contents from kernel directory entries.
-There is no need to modifiy the permisson bits, though, if the permisson bits have been set correctly.
+There is no need to modify the permission bits, though, if the permission bits have been set correctly.

 ```c
 // env_setup_vm()